opensciencegrid/dosar/docs/Materials/DSP_DT2017.md

 ### Friday AM Session

-   * Introduction to cloud environemts
+   * Introduction to cloud and container environemts
    * Close out and resources for further collaboration

 ## Detailed Schedule